passaglia/tokyo-dying-alone/README.md

 **Tokyo-dying-alone** is a visualization of data surrounding the `Lonely death' problem in Tokyo, Japan.
 It is available at [passaglia.jp/tokyo-dying-alone](http://passaglia.jp/tokyo-dying-alone).

-The data covers 17 years of deaths at home in each ward of Tokyo, including information about gender, age, household status, and time-to-discovery of the deceased.
+The data covers 17 years of deaths at home in each ward of Tokyo, including information about gender, age, household status, and days-to-discovery of the deceased.

-The dashboard is responsive, being built with [dc.js](https://dc-js.github.io/dc.js/), [crossfilter](https://github.com/crossfilter/crossfilter), and [leaflet](https://leafletjs.com/).
+The dashboard is responsive.
+It is built with [dc.js](https://dc-js.github.io/dc.js/), [crossfilter](https://github.com/crossfilter/crossfilter), and [leaflet](https://leafletjs.com/).
 The data is processed with [pandas](https://pandas.pydata.org/) and is decompressed in browser using [fflate](https://github.com/101arrowz/fflate).
 The static site uses [bootstrap](https://getbootstrap.com/).

 [![Demo screenshot](img/dashboard.png)](http://passaglia.jp/tokyo-dying-alone)

 ## Running the dashboard locally